Lab Quality Posterior Ceramic & Zirconia in the CAD/CAM Clinical Theater

 - Doctor: $3200

-- Assistant: $1499 (each assistant has an individual workstation and case workflow)
+- Assistant: $1500 (each assistant will have an individual case for finishing portion of the course)

 Patterson vouchers are eligible for this workshop, call to apply the voucher to tuition.